 Crosby is a blue-collar town, with 56.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Crosby is a town of transportation and shipping workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Crosby who work in food service (9.04%), teaching (8.06%), and sales jobs (7.07%).

-Being a small town, Crosby does not have a public transit system used by locals to get to and from work.
+Crosby is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Crosby in 2018 was $21,170, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $84,680 for a family of four.
 However, Crosby contains both very wealthy and poor people as well.